opensearch-project/documentation-website/_opensearch/supported-field-types/token-count.md

 :--- | :---
 `analyzer` | The analyzer to be used for this field.
 Specify an analyzer without token filters for optimal performance.
 Required.
 `boost` | A floating point value that specifies the weight of this field toward the relevance score.
 Values above 1.0 increase the field's relevance.
 Values between 0.0 and 1.0 decrease the field's relevance.
 Default is 1.0.
 `doc_values` | A Boolean value that specifies if the field should be stored on disk so that it can be used for aggregations, sorting, or scripting.
-Default is `false`.
+Default is false.
 `enable_position_increments` | A Boolean value that specifies if position increments should be counted.
-To avoid removing stop words, set this field to `false`.
-Default is `true`.
+To avoid removing stop words, set this field to false.
+Default is true.
 `index` | A Boolean value that specifies if the field should be searchable.
-Default is `true`.
+Default is true.
 `null_value` | A  value of the same type as the field that is used as null value.
 If this parameter is not specified, the field is treated as missing when its value is null.
 Default is null.
 `store` | A Boolean value that specifies if the field value should be stored and can be retrieved separately from the _source field.
-Default is `false`.
+Default is false.